alexgabriel-ca/admutils/README.md

 This restarts the selected container.

 ## Installation
-These utilities can be installed by cloning this repo to your local hard drive.
-The latest version of [nimbusapp](https://github.com/admpresales/nimbusapp/) is recommended.

 Install this using the following command inside your local Nimbus Server.

 `wget -nv https://github.com/alexgabriel-ca/admutils/releases/download/latest/admutils.tar.gz -O- | sudo tar -xz -C /usr/local/bin`

+The latest version of [nimbusapp](https://github.com/admpresales/nimbusapp/) is recommended.

 ## Usage
 Since each script runs as an executable file, you can issue the desired command from any location after installation.